-But out of the many models, the Beechcraft A36 Bonanza reigns supreme.
-First built in 1970, 2,128 A36 models have been delivered and are still in service.
+The Beechcraft A36 Bonanza reigns supreme, first built in 1970, 2,128 A36 models have been delivered and are still in service.

 So what makes the A36 Bonanza such a great airplane, and lands it high on the dream list for many private pilots, next to other comparable aircraft like the Cessna 210?
 Reliability, comfort and performance.